-The Costume Society was formed over forty years ago.
+The Costume Society was formed sixty years ago.
 Prompted by a growing popular interest in the history of fashion, a nationally publicized inaugural meeting took place at the Victoria and Albert Museum in London on 13 October 1964.
 A committee was formed and over a hundred members had joined by the end of the year.

 The first issue of the Society’s journal, Costume, appeared in 1967 and included an eighteenth-century dress pattern by Janet Arnold.
 The journal’s back archive has now been digitised and can be accessed by members online.